In an HOA, Is Your Home Really Your Castle?

-Keep in mind, all HOA's and HOA contracts are different.
+Keep in mind that all HOA's and HOA contracts are different.
 Some have more power than others.
-Which is why it's important to read those contracts before you sign them and know exactly how much power you are agreeing to give them over your home.
+This is why it's important to read those contracts before you sign them and know exactly how much power you agree to give them over your home.

 Yes.
-Certainly, homeowners associations can, do and will file liens against properties.
+Certainly, homeowner associations can, do, and will file liens against properties.

-A lien is a claim, filed to keep possession of another person's property until a debt owed is paid.
-If a property owner owes a debt to the homeowners association it is likely a lien will be filed and is among the first steps in a foreclosure proceeding.
+A lien is a claim filed to keep possession of another person's property until a debt owed is paid.
+If a property owner owes a debt to the homeowner association it is likely a lien will be filed and is among the first steps in a foreclosure proceeding.

 Most, if not all, HOAs have this ability.
 In fact, it's one of their most powerful tools to maintain compliance among residents in their community.
 Whether or not you own your home free and clear, or if you have a mortgage, an HOA can foreclose on a home for a number of reasons.
 Predominantly the reasons are financial, for example:

 - Dues: If a homeowner has failed to pay their dues to the HOA, the association can and may foreclose.
 How long they allow a homeowner to be behind on dues before they begin foreclosure is ultimately up to the HOA board's discretion.
 Some HOAs allow much more leniency than others.

 - Fines and fees: Typically, fines and fees are imposed by an HOA when a homeowner fails to comply in some way.
 If the homeowner does not pay those fines or fees, the HOA can and may foreclose.
 Again, how long they allow a homeowner to go without paying before foreclosure is at the discretion of the HOA board.

 Can an HOA Sue a Homeowner?

 Yes, absolutely.
 Homeowner associations can and do file lawsuits against homeowners all the time.